aDotInTheVoid/gotoLang/README.md

 all gotoLang keywords are uppercase.

 ### Program Structure
-A program is a list of statements seperated by semicolons.
-Their are 3 types of statements:
+A program is a list of statements separated by semicolons.
+There are 3 types of statements:

 - IO Statements
 - GOTO Statements